ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 - For information browsing (as opposed to searching)
 - To group heterogeneous types of content
-- To provide a visual boundary, allowing users to easily navigate through
+- To provide a visual boundary, allowing users to easily navigate through:
   - several distinct items
   - To enhance information browsing
 - The user goals that the card-based web design best responds to: